flobbe9/spellbook_gmbh_wordpress/README.md

 - `composer dump-autoload`

 ### Notes
-- Folder names for `"psr-4"` are relative to the "wordpress/var/www/html/wp-content/themes/gingco_relaunch/gingco_relaunch/vendor" folder.
+- Folder names for `"psr-4"` are relative to the "wordpress/var/www/html/wp-content/themes/gingco_relaunch/gingco_relaunch/vendor" folder.#

+# Update SSL
+Simply download the new .crt file from strato and replace the .crt / .crt.pem files (.pem file needs to be regenerated).